Theseus-Dev/cyclops-camera-publisher/README.md

 The service user defaults to `pi`; some builds use a different account (e.g. `theseus`) — check `systemctl cat` to confirm.

-Two ordering constraints to mirror:
+Two ordering constraints to mirror in your replacement:

-- `Before=mvps.service` — MapMatcher comes up degraded if `S1/cama` is
+- `Before=cyclops.service` — MapMatcher comes up degraded if `S1/cama` is
   silent at startup.
 - `Restart=on-failure` — your replacement should be similarly resilient or run behind an equivalent restart policy.